vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/vRLI/General/Content.md

 ## Overview

-The vRLI / VCF Operations for Logs elements that you want to work with are described in the `content.yaml`
+The Operations for Logs elements that you want to work with are described in the `content.yaml`

 ## Table Of Contents